pawelmaslanka/SDKLT/README.md

 The applicable license will be identified at the beginning of the software file.
 SDKLT uses some third-party externally licensed components which are listed [here](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki/Third-Party-Software-Licenses).

+As of today, SDKLT API definitions are released under the Apache 2.0 license.
+All other files in this repository are released under the Broadcom Switch Software License.